-Each year, local government must adjust its Appropriations Limit for two factors: 1) the change in cost of living; and 2) the change in population.
-However, the law allows a number of choices to the public entity for each of these factors.
-A local government that is not a school or a college district may choose to define the cost of living in either of two ways: 1) the change in California per capita personal income; or 2) the change in the local assessment roll from the preceding year for the jurisdiction due to the addition of local nonresidential new construction.
-Local governments also have multiple options for defining the change in population.
-A city may choose either the percentage change in population with the City or the percentage change in population within the county in which the city is located.
-The Department of Finance is required to post a newsletter by May 1 of each year providing the percentage change in California per capita personal income as well as the population information and the City of Glendale utilizes this newsletter annually in computing the Appropriations Limit.
+Each year, local governments must adjust their Appropriations Limit using two variables: the change in the cost of living and the change in population.
+California state law allows a public entity to choose among different methods for calculating these two variables.
+A local government that is not a school or a college district may choose to define the cost of living in either of two ways: (1) the change in California's per capita personal income, or (2) the change in the jurisdiction's local assessment roll from the preceding year that is due to the addition of local non-residential new construction.
+Local governments also have two options for defining the change in population: (1) the percentage change in population within the City, or (2) the percentage change in population within the county where the city is located.
+To ensure consistency and accuracy among jurisdictions, the Department of Finance is required to post an annual newsletter by May 1st that provides the percentage change in California's per capita personal income as well as data on population change throughout the state.
+The City of Glendale utilizes this newsletter in computing its annual Appropriations Limit.

-The City of Glendale's FY 2015-16 GANN Appropriation Limit is computed electing the change in California per capita personal income and the change in City's population for the period of January 2014 to January 2015.
-The change in the City's population which is 1.67 percent, and the percent change in the California per capita personal income, which is 3.82 percent, are converted into a ratio and multiplied together to obtain a calculation factor.
-This factor is then multiplied by the prior year Appropriation Limit.
-Based on this calculation, the FY 2015-2016 Appropriation Limit is \$239,756,442.
-The City's total appropriation subject to the GANN Initiative spending limits is \$156,543,499.
-Therefore, the City is in compliance with the State spending limits.
-The attached resolution will authorize the new Appropriation Limit for next year as required by the California Constitution and applicable State Law.
+In calculating the City of Glendale's FY 2016-17 Gann Appropriations Limit, staff has elected to use the change in California's per capita personal income and the change in the City of Glendale's population for the period of January 2015 to January 2016.
+During this period, the change in California's per capita personal income was 5.37 percent and the change in the City's population was 1.03 percent.
+These percentages are each converted to ratios using a state-mandated formula and then multiplied together to obtain an appropriations increase factor.
+The increase factor for FY 2016-17 is 1.06 (rounded to the nearest tenth).
+The Appropriations Limit for the upcoming year is finally calculated by multiplying this factor by the Appropriations Limit of the prior fiscal year.
+Based on staff's calculation, the FY 2016-17 Appropriations Limit for the City of Glendale is \$255,244,708.
+The City's total proposed appropriation subject to the Gann Initiative spending limit is \$159,490,228.
+Therefore, the City's Proposed FY 2016-17 Budget is in compliance with State of California spending limits as established in article XIIIB of the California Constitution.
+The attached resolution will authorize the new Appropriations Limit for next fiscal year as required by the California Constitution and applicable State Law.

-CITY OF GLENDALE

-GANN APPROPRIATION LIMIT

-FISCAL YEAR 2015-16 ADOPTED BUDGET
+CITY OF GLENDALE GANN APPROPRIATION LIMIT FISCAL YEAR 2016-17 PROPOSED BUDGET

-Fiscal Year 2014-15 Limit \$ 227,141,473 January 1, 2014 Population (Revised) 195,903 January 1, 2015 Population (Estimate) 199,182 City Population Growth 1.67 % County Population Growth 0.82 % Note: City elects to use City Population Growth Per Capita Growth (Per California Department of Finance) 3.82 Calculation: City Population Growth Converted to a Ratio [(1.67+100)/100] (a) 1.0167 Per Capita Growth Converted to a Ratio [(3.82+100)/100] (b) 1.0382 Calculation of Factor for FY 2015-16 (a)(b) 1.0555 Fiscal Year 2015-16 Limit \$ 239,756,442 Fiscal Year 2015-16 Appropriations Subject to Limitation \$ 156,543,499 \$ 83,212,943 Total Under/(Over) φ 03,212, 3 43
+Fisc al Year 2015-16 Limit \$ 239,756,442 January 1, 2015 Population (Revised) January 1, 2016 Population (Estimate) City Population Growth County Population Growth Note: City elects to use City Population Grow 199,620 201,668 1.03 % 0.85 % Per Capita Growth (Per California Departme Finance) nt of 5.37% Calculation: City Population Growth Converted to a Ratio [(1.03+100)/100] (a) Per Capita Growth Converted to a Ratio [(5.37+100)/100] (b) Calculation of Factor for FY 2016-17 (a)(b) 1.0103 1.0537 1.0646 Fiscal Year 2016-17 L imit \$ 255,244,708 Fiscal Year 2016-17 Appropriations Subject \$ 159,490,228 Total Under/(Over) \$ 95,754,480